-Brand Positioning Case Study: How 5 Brands Tripled Their Leads/Sales
+Branding Positioning Case Study: How 5 Brands Tripled Leads/Sales

-These brands were able to achieve such positive significant returns despite market hurdles, thanks to the help of top-notch branding agencies who are experts in various marketing and branding campaigns.
+These brands were able to achieve such success despite market hurdles, thanks to the help of top-notch branding agencies who are experts in various marketing and branding campaigns.

-In this case study, I’ll tell you the different challenges that each brand faced, the specific solutions that their branding agencies offered, and the outcome of their respective branding efforts.
+In this case study, I’ll give you insights into the different challenges that each brand faced, the specific solutions that their branding agencies offered, and the outcome of their respective branding efforts.

-Hopefully, you’ll learn a thing or two that will help you improve your branding strategy; make your brand stand out, and reap greater results.
+Hopefully, you’ll learn a thing or two that will help you improve your branding strategy; boost your brand identity, and reap greater results.

-So, LOVE SEES IT, a branding agency certified by Sortlist, came up with a brand positioning campaign that tugs the hearts of the people who live in Madrid – positioning the brand in a wider scope to reach more audience.
+So, LOVE SEES IT, a branding agency certified by Sortlist, came up with the proposal to launch a brand positioning project that tugs at the heartstrings of the people who live in Madrid – position the brand in a wider scope to reach more audiences.

 “We are not limiting ourselves to the area of influence as the competition was doing.” – LOVE SEES IT

-Their branding campaign is named “Adiós Princesa” (Goodbye Princess) which helped their target audience, who have grown so accustomed to their current neighbourhood, bid goodbye to their childhood streets and favourite squares – positioning the brand in a way that appeals to the bittersweet sensation of leaving a familiar place.
+Their branding campaign is called “Adiós Princesa” (Goodbye Princess) which helped their target audience, who have grown so accustomed to their current neighbourhood, bid goodbye to their childhood streets and favourite squares; their past – positioning the brand in a way that appeals to the bittersweet sensation of leaving a familiar place.

 The branding campaign was able to convey that the brand understands how challenging it can be to leave a place full of pleasant memories, but it’s good to embrace changes, especially if it’s about leading a better life, such as relocating to an even better place – emphasising the quality brought by the product.

-As the video gets widely shared by their target market – organically – they also directed them to a landing page where clients can choose to receive a customised farewell letter that they can use to say goodbye to the neighbourhood – helping buyers add a personal touch as they embark on their new journey.
+As the video gets widely shared by their target market – organically – they also directed them to a landing page where clients can choose to receive a customised farewell letter that they can use to create their own goodbye to their neighbourhood – helping buyers add a personal touch as they embark on their new journey.

 “The results were even better than expected, increasing sales of the development by more than 30%, reaching 10 homes sold in a week.
 Proof that when you bet on creativity, you always win.” – LOVE SEES IT

 AFAS Software, a software development company in the Netherlands, is growing and in need of more employees, in a more efficient way.
-However, they are facing quite a few challenges in recruitment, such as the following:
+However, they are not having much success in their recruitment process due to some difficulties.

-- A potential group of people (a.k.a the millennials), who could be great candidates, thinks that working in an IT company is boring and that they should be “computer nerds” to qualify.
+- Eliminate the stereotype that working in an IT company is boring and that they should be “computer nerds” to qualify.

-- The current recruitment communication is primarily company-driven and is almost the same as other companies.
+The recruitment communication was primarily company-driven and was almost the same as other companies.
+Thus, there was a need to invest in a branding campaign that would help the AFAS become distinguished.

-So, Formatique, a branding agency verified by Sortlist, came up with a brand strategy based on the needs and desires of the target group – totally different from the brand positioning campaigns of other companies which only focused on what they have to offer to potential employees.
+So, Formatique, a branding agency verified by Sortlist, came up with a branding strategy based on the needs and desires of the target group – totally different from the brand positioning projects of other companies which only focused on what they have to offer to potential employees.

 “Recruitment communication is often inside out.
 Companies talk about themselves, and often in an undistinguished way.” – Formatique

-The branding campaign was called “What Drives You” resonates to every hard-working employee – the video assets and landing pages ultimately ask the target group what drives them to get a job and perform well in it.
+The branding campaign was called “What Drives You”, and resonates with every hard-working employee – the video assets and landing pages ultimately ask the target group what drives them to get a job and perform well in it.

-- Leveraged AFAS employees by featuring their responses on “What Drives You” and their experience with working at AFAS.
+- Leveraged the AFAS team by featuring their responses on “What Drives You” and their experience with working at AFAS to give candidates first-hand insights into the company work environment.

-- Launched podcasts featuring business leaders sharing about what drives them that resonate with the target group.
+- Launched podcasts featuring leaders amongst various businesses, sharing what drives them that resonates with the target group.

-- Created more written content and web pages that talk about career opportunities at AFAS.
+- Created more written content and web pages on their website that talks about career opportunities at AFAS.

 - Leveraged geolocation tracing which identified potential candidates who were near a career fair but did not visit the AFAS stand, and retargeted them via social media.